suhailskhan/BBEdit-latex.bbpackage/readme.md

 This is a collection of clippings and scripts used to write Latex in BBEdit.

+This fork contains updates to some scripts that used outdated paths to TeX binaries, rendering them non-functional.
+All other contents remain unchanged.

 # Installation

 If you are using BBEdit 10.1 or newer, you can drag the `.bbpackage` file onto the BBEdit dock icon, and it will install it for you.